Sparsity-Dimension Trade-Offs for Oblivious Subspace Embeddings: Technique overview

 We begin by applying Yao's minimax principle to construct a matrix distribution $\cD$ (which is called the \emph{hard instance}) and to show that any deterministic $\Pi$ that is an $(\eps,\delta)$-subspace-embedding for the column space of a random matrix $U\sim\cD$, i.e. \cref{eqn:SE_matrix} holds for $U\sim\cD$ and deterministic $\Pi$, must have many rows.

-We adopt the hard instance $\widetilde{\cD}$ proposed in \cite{LL22}.
+We adopt the hard instance $\widetilde{\cD}$ proposed in \cite{LL22}, which is formally given in \cref{def:D_beta}.
 Informally speaking, $U\sim\widetilde{\cD}$ has a random parameter $\beta\in(0,1]$ and $U=VW$.
-The matrix $V$ has $d/\beta$ columns and the column $(\Pi V)_{\star,i}$ is a copy of a random column of $\Pi$.\footnote{For a matrix $A$, we denote its $i$-th column vector by $A_{\ast, i}$.} The matrix $W$ is a random matrix which guarantees that if two column vectors of $\Pi V$ have a large inner product in absolute value, then $\Pi$ is unlikely a subspace embedding for $U=VW$.
-The formal definition of $\widetilde{\cD}$ can be found in \cref{def:D_beta} and the guarantees of $W$ in \cref{lemma: inner product implies anticoncentration}.
-Therefore, our proof (so do the proofs in \cite{NN14,LL22}) is all about finding a large inner product among the columns of $\Pi V$.
+When the random parameter $\beta$ is fixed to some specified value, we denote $U\sim\cD_\beta$.
+Intuitively, the setting forces $\Pi$ to be an OSE for $U\sim\cD_\beta$ with most $\beta\in(0,1]$.
+The matrix $V$ has $d/\beta$ columns and each column $(\Pi V)_{\star,i}$ is a copy of a random column of $\Pi$.\footnote{For a matrix $A$, we denote its $i$-th column vector by $A_{\star, i}$.} The matrix $W$ is a random matrix which guarantees that if two column vectors of $\Pi V$ have a large inner product in absolute value, then $\Pi$ is unlikely to be a subspace embedding for $U=VW$ (see \cref{lemma: inner product implies anticoncentration}).
+Therefore, our proof for the sparse case (so do the proofs in \cite{NN14,LL22}) is all about finding a large inner product among the columns of $\Pi V$.

+Specifically, the proof for \cref{thm:main} is devoted to finding a pair of columns of $\Pi V$ whose inner product is more than $2\eps$.
+The random $W$ randomizes $\|\Pi Uv\|_2^2$ for some unit vector $v$, causing $\|\Pi Uv\|_2^2$ to fluctuate over a range of length larger than $4\eps$.
+This contradicts the OSE guarantee that $\|\Pi Uv\|_2^2\in (1\pm \eps)^2$, which is a range of length exactly $4\eps$.